jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 #### Installing Python packages

-The ****pip install**,  **pipenv install** and **poetry install** commands use the ****pip**, ****pipenv**** and ****poetry** clients respectively, to install the project dependencies from Artifactory.
+The **pip install**,  **pipenv install** and **poetry install** commands use the **pip**, **pipenv** and **poetry** clients respectively, to install the project dependencies from Artifactory.
 The commands can also record these packages as build dependencies as part of the build-info published to Artifactory.

-> **Note**: Before running the **pip install, ** pipenv install** and **poetry install** commands on a project for the first time, the project should be configured using the **pip-config** ,**pipenv-confiog** or **poetry-config** commands respectively.
+> **Note**: Before running the **pip install**, **pipenv install** and **poetry install** commands on a project for the first time, the project should be configured using the **pip-config** ,**pipenv-confiog** or **poetry-config** commands respectively.

 **Recording all dependencies**
 JFrog CLI records the installed packages as build-info dependencies.
-The recorded dependencies are packages installed during the 'jf rt pip-install' command execution.
+The recorded dependencies are packages installed during the **jf rt pip-install** command execution.
 When running the command inside a Python environment, which already has some of the packages installed, the installed packages will not be included as part of the build-info, because they were not originally installed by JFrog CLI.
 A warning message will be added to the log in this case.
 **How to include all packages in the build-info?**

 The details of all the installed packages are always cached by the **jf pip install** and **jf pipenv install** command in the **.jfrog/projects/deps.cache.json** file, located under the root of the project.
 JFrog CLI uses this cache for including previously installed packages in the build-info.
 If the Python environment had some packages installed prior to the first execution of the install command, those previously installed packages will be missing from the cache and therefore will not be included in the build-info.

-Running the install command with both the 'no-cache-dir' and 'force-reinstall' pip options, should re-download and install these packages, and they will therefore be included in the build-info and added to the cache.
+Running the install command with both the **no-cache-dir** and **force-reinstall** pip options, should re-download and install these packages, and they will therefore be included in the build-info and added to the cache.
 It is also recommended to run the command from inside a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
----

 |     |     |
 | --- | --- |